ettore9x9/ros-sr/README.md

 [Here](https://ettore9x9.github.io/surveillance_robot/), you can find the documentation for this repository.

-It has been developed for the first assignment of the Experimental Laboratory class at the University of Genoa.
+This software architecture has been developed for the first assignment of the Experimental Laboratory class at the University of Genoa.

 In particular, the software developed uses a [Smach](http://wiki.ros.org/smach) state machine and builds an ontology with [armor](https://github.com/EmaroLab/armor), using the [armor_py_api](https://github.com/EmaroLab/armor_py_api).
 The robot can store sentences provided by an external node about the environment in the ontology and call the reasoner to retrieve information; it also implements a surveillance policy for visiting the environment.